navi-language/website/learn.md

   The language enforces explicit type conversion to prevent unexpected behavior and errors, ensuring that data types are managed with intention and clarity.

-- **Modern Optional Type and Error Handling**
+- **Modern Optional-Type and Error-Handling Design**

-  With modern optional type and error handling, Navi allows developers to gracefully manage exceptional cases and abnormal data.
+  With a modern design of optional types and error handling, Navi allows developers to gracefully manage exceptional cases and abnormal data.

 - **No NULL Pointer Panic, Safe Runtime**